-Here, you will find details about the National Curriculum for English how we integrate English into our learning journeys at Anston Hillcrest Primary School.
+Here, you will find details about the National Curriculum for English and how we integrate English into our learning here at Anston Hillcrest Primary School.

 Our Goals